hikari-py/hikari/README.md

 Hikari does not include a command framework by default, so you will want to pick a third party library to do it:

 - [`lightbulb`](https://github.com/tandemdude/hikari-lightbulb) - a simple and easy to use command framework for Hikari.
-- [`tanjun`](https://github.com/FasterSpeeding/Tanjun) - a flexible command framework designed to extend the Hikari experience.
+- [`tanjun`](https://github.com/FasterSpeeding/Tanjun) - a flexible command framework designed to extend Hikari.

 ---